 Then there are also the Gulf carriers, as we call them, or specifically Qatar Airways, based in Doha; Etihad Airways, based in Abu Dhabi; and Emirates Airlines based in Dubai.
 All three of those fly direct to a boatload of cities in the US now, and from any other those connection cities in the Gulf it’s only a short hop back over to Cairo.
 As I’m sure you’ve heard by now, these Gulf airlines offer incredible service and their airports and lounges on your layover will be beautiful and posh.
 So that’s another option for you as well these days that we didn’t really have conveniently available a decade and a half ago when I started going to Egypt.

 Nowadays you have tons of options to get there.
-If you live in the NYC area, you are the only ones that will have a direct flight to Egypt with no stops or connections.
+If you live in the NYC or DC areas, you are the only ones that will have a direct flight to Egypt with no stops or connections.
 But for everyone else, most major metro areas in the US have a one-stop option to get you there on a wide variety of airlines and airline alliances.
 I didn’t mention Canada yet, but Canadians also have most of the same options for getting there, and many Americans fly through and connect in Canada to take advantage of AirCanada’s low international fares sometimes too.

-However you chose to get yourself there, just get used to the fact that it’s a long overnight journey and consider investing in comfort.
+However you choose to get yourself there, just get used to the fact that it’s a long overnight journey and consider investing in comfort.
 If you don’t’ want to spend a boatload of cash on a biz class ticket, consider strategies for accumulating enough miles to get you there and back in biz.
 It’s totally worth it and with some smart planning, you can easily bank enough miles for that in less than a year.